 - Whether your child’s injuries resulted from a LATCH system defect

 - Whether the LATCH system on the car or the car seat was defective

 - Which parties should be liable for your child’s losses

 - Which insurance claims need to be filed

 - Whether you need assistance from engineering experts to prove your claim

-If your vehicle had a faulty LATCH system and it caused injuries to your child, you want The Law Firm of David C. Chavez, LLC, on your side as soon as possible.
-Call 505-865-9696 or contact us online for a free case evaluation.
+If your vehicle had a faulty LATCH system and it caused injuries to your child, you want The David C. Chavez Law Firm, on your side as soon as possible.
+Call 888-DAVID-WINS (888-328-4394) or contact us online for a free case evaluation.

-Contact Now The Law Firm of David C. Chavez a New Mexico Super Lawyer Firm also recognized as a Top 10 Top 100 Personal Injury Law Firm in the United States Call now 505-865-9696 for your free consultation.
+Contact Now David C. Chavez Law Firm a New Mexico Super Lawyer Firm also recognized as a Top 10 Top 100 Personal Injury Law Firm in the United States Call now 888-DAVID-WINS (888-328-4394) for your free consultation.